awsdocs/amazon-ecs-developer-guide/doc_source/launch_types.md

 ## EC2 launch type<a name="launch-type-ec2"></a>

-The EC2 launch type allows you to run your containerized applications on a cluster of Amazon EC2 instances that you manage\.
+With the EC2 launch type, you can run your containerized applications on a cluster of Amazon EC2 instances that you manage\.

-This diagram shows the general architecture:
+The following diagram shows the general architecture:

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/AmazonECS/latest/developerguide/images/overview-standard.png)